Computed Tomography

 Eligibility for CT support is as follows:

-• Funding in 2024 will be restricted to the following breeds; Beltex, Blue Texel, Charollais, Dutch Spotted, Hampshire Down, Meatlinc, Shropshire, Southdown, Suffolk and Texel
+- Funding in 2025 will be restricted to the following breeds; Beltex, Blue Texel, Charollais, Dutch Spotted, Hampshire Down, Meatlinc, Shropshire, Southdown and Suffolk

 AHDB support the genotyping of CT scanned lambs in Signet recorded flocks